kefik/DarkDungeon4J/README.md

 ## IN DEVELOPMENT STATE

-The best way to interact with the code is to download/clone it completely, import at least DarkDungeon4J-Adventure program into favourite IDE of yours (preferably Eclipse), open Dungeon01 file and run it (for IDEA users, you will have to modify some paths within the file...).
+The best way to interact with the code is to download/clone it completely, import at least DarkDungeon4J-Adventure project into favourite IDE of yours (preferably Eclipse), open Dungeon01 file and run it (for IDEA users, you will have to modify some paths within the file...).

 ## PROJECT STRUCTURE